IMG-6871.jpg

 I make books.

-My background: I started at the MIT Press as an acquisitions assistant working on Economics, Finance, and Business in 2007.
+Prior to my time at OUP, in reverse order, I started my career in publishing at the MIT Press as an acquisitions assistant working on Economics, Finance, and Business.
 From there I worked as an assistant editor on the New Media, Game Studies, and Design lists before taking on work as an associate editor acquiring titles in Digital Media and Learning.
 I then took a gap year and worked as a freelance manuscript editor for various clients, including MITP.
-I returned to the Press as an assistant editor on the STS and Information Science and Communication lists in 2014.
+I returned to MITP as an assistant editor on the STS and Information Science and Communication lists in 2014.
 Shortly after, I was promoted to associate editor of the STS list and then full editor of the STS and MIT & Regional lists.
-I acquire trade books, professional books, crossover books, and (very occasionally) textbooks.
-Head here if you’d like to learn more about those different book types and some other random publishing stuff that may or may not be useful to you.
-Head here if you’d like to learn more about the MIT Press, its history, and some of its current initiatives.
+Head here if you’d like to learn more about some of the books I acquired at MITP.

 I have a BA in English Lit from Michigan State and an MA in Publishing and Writing from Emerson College in Boston.
 My last name is pronounced “hell-key,” but I don’t care if you mess it up.
 My pronouns are she, her, and hers.